augustl/cljs-issue-filter-conj-hashcode/README.md

 This repo contains runnable examples for running an example that demonstrates an issue with ClojureScript.

+# TLDR

+If you conj onto the result of filter/remove etc, you'll get wrong hash codes from the values.

 # Steps to reproduce

 ## 1) Run the Clojure example